ahsanabbas123/ahsanabbas123.github.io/index.md

  <img class="profile-picture" src="dp.jpg" >
 </p>

 Hi!
 I am Ahsan.
-I am a fourth year student at Birla Institute of Technology and Science (BITS), Pilani, majoring in Computer Science.
+I am a 4th year student at BITS Pilani, majoring in Computer Science.
 I will be joining Microsoft as a Software Engineering Intern in the summer of 2021.

 I am broadly interested in Natural Language Processing and Machine Reading Comprehension tasks.
 I also like to solve Competitive Programming questions.